liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

    **Notes:** This is the default behavior of ARKode, so the function ARKodeSetNonlinear is primarily useful to undo a previous call to :c:func:`ARKodeSetLinear()`.

+.. c:function:: int ARKodeSetFixedPoint(void *arkode_mem)

+   Specifies that the implicit portion of the problem should be solved using the accelerated fixed-point solver instead of the modified Newton iteration.

+   **Arguments:**
+      * `arkode_mem` -- pointer to the ARKode memory block.

+   **Return value:**
+      * ARK_SUCCESS if successful
+      * ARK_MEM_NULL if the ARKode memory is ``NULL``
+      * ARK_ILL_INPUT if an argument has an illegal value

+   **Notes:** Since the accelerated fixed-point solver has a slower rate of convergence than the Newton iteration (but each iteration is typically much more efficient), it is recommended that the maximum nonlinear correction iterations be increased through a call to :c:func:`ARKodeSetMaxNonlinIters()`.

+.. c:function:: int ARKodeSetNewton(void *arkode_mem)

+   Specifies that the implicit portion of the problem should be solved using the modified Newton solver.

+   **Arguments:**
+      * `arkode_mem` -- pointer to the ARKode memory block.

+   **Return value:**
+      * ARK_SUCCESS if successful
+      * ARK_MEM_NULL if the ARKode memory is ``NULL``
+      * ARK_ILL_INPUT if an argument has an illegal value

+   **Notes:** This is the default behavior of ARKode, so the function ARKodeSetNewton is primarily useful to undo a previous call to :c:func:`ARKodeSetFixedPoint()`.